sindresorhus/got/advanced-creation.md

 Type: `Object`

-Array of supported request methods.
+An array of supported request methods.

 To inherit from parent, set it as `got.defaults.methods`.